-VdA offer robust solutions based on consistent standards of excellence, ethics and professionalism.
-The recognition of VdA as a leading provider of legal services is shared with our team and clients and is frequently acknowledged by the major law publications, professional organisations and research institutions.
-VdA has consistently and consecutively received the industry's most prestigious awards and nominations.
+VdA offers robust solutions grounded in consistent standards of excellence, ethics and professionalism.
+VdA's recognition as a leader in the provision of legal services is shared with our clients and teams, and is attested by the most relevant professional organisations, legal publications and universities.
+VdA has successively received the industry's most prestigious international accolades and awards.

-Through VdA Legal Partners clients have access to a team of lawyers across 12 jurisdictions, ensuring wide sectoral coverage, including all African members of the Community of Portuguese-Speaking Countries (CPLP), and several francophone African countries, as well as Timor-Leste.
+Through the VdA Legal Partners network, clients have access to 13 jurisdictions, with a broad sectoral coverage in all Portuguese-speaking and several French-speaking African countries, as well as Timor-Leste.

-Angola - Cabo Verde - Chad - Congo - Democratic Republic of the Congo - Equatorial Guinea - Gabon - Guinea-Bissau - Mozambique - Portugal - São Tomé and Principe - Timor-Leste
+Angola - Cabo Verde - Cameroon - Chad - Congo - Democratic Republic of the Congo - Equatorial Guinea - Gabon - Guinea-Bissau - Mozambique - Portugal - Sao Tome and Principe - Timor-Leste www.vda.pt